aliceraffaele/aliceraffaele.github.io/_pages/publications.md

 &nbsp;

 # Submitted:
+- Alice Raffaele, Matteo Zavatteri, Fabio Bazzoli, Marco Gussago, and Romeo Rizzi. *A two-phase approach to evaluate and optimize an interlibrary loan service: the case study of Provincia di Brescia*.
+October 2022.
 - Alice Raffaele and Matteo Zavatteri. *Reducing the Number of Disjuncts in DTPs*.
 August 2022.
 - Matteo Zavatteri, Alice Raffaele, Dario Ostuni, and Romeo Rizzi. *An Interdisciplinary Experimental Evaluation on the Disjunctive Temporal Problem*.
-July 2022.
+July 2022. *Invited revision*
 - Alice Raffaele and Romeo Rizzi. *A new decomposition for the Monotone Boolean Duality problem*.
 July 2021.
 - Alice Raffaele, Romeo Rizzi, and Takeaki Uno. *Listing the bonds of a graph in Õ(n)-delay*.
 June 2021.

 &nbsp;

 # Working papers:
-- Alice Raffaele, Matteo Zavatteri, Fabio Bazzoli, Marco Gussago, and Romeo Rizzi. *A two-phase approach to optimize an interlibrary loan service: the case study of Provincia di Brescia*.
 - Jean-François Côté, Renata Mansini, and Alice Raffaele. *Multi-Period Time Window Assignment for Attended Home Delivery*.
 - Gabriella Colajanni, Alessandro Gobbi, Marinella Picchi, Alice Raffaele, and Eugenia Taranto. *An Operations Research–Based Teaching Unit for Grade 11: The ROAR Experience, Part II*.